microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Get-MgBetaRoleManagementDeviceManagementRoleDefinitionInheritPermissionFrom.md

 ## SYNOPSIS
 Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Microsoft Entra built-in roles support this attribute.

 ## SYNTAX